mautic/user-documentation/docs/contacts/contacts_overview.rst

 Unidentified visitors to your site who haven't yet completed a Form or otherwise interacted with your site.

-Mautic tracks these Contacts, but usually keeps them hidden so as not to clutter up your Segment.
+Mautic tracks these Contacts, but usually keeps them hidden so as not to clutter up your view.

 Visitors are worth tracking, because these could be future customers.
 By tracking them before they have any interaction, you can retain a log of when they visited your site, which allows you to get a picture of their activity prior to engaging with you.